kagaya85/TraceCluster/README.md

 # use this command when first use
 chmod u+x ./tool/cleanup.sh

-# and use this script
+# and use this script to clean up processed data and weights files
 ./tool/cleanup.sh
 ```